India says drops anti-piracy charges against Italian marines

 The delays in filing charges, not unusual in India’s notoriously slow legal system, spurred Italy to approach the apex court last month demanding a nod for the marines to return home and a block on any use of the anti-piracy law.

-The two men deny killing anyone or aiming directly at the fishing boat.
-They are on bail but cannot leave India.
-(Reporting by Suchitra Mohanty; Writing by Sanjeev Miglani; Editing by Ron Popeski)
+Reporting by Suchitra Mohanty; Writing by Sanjeev Miglani; Editing by Ron Popeski